winkerVSbecks/ngcourse/notes/day3-1.md

 The link function is a bit complicated due to the need to display the task count for an arbitrary username.
-If I come up with a simpler approach soon I’ll circle back.

-I’ll reply in a few minutes with the last part.

 Ex 2: Directives:
 ---